 Why study Criminology?

-Students who take the Minor in Criminology will find that it provides both an opportunity to study a fascinating and relevant arena of life in New Zealand as well as providing a strong support programme for some of Otago’s high profile disciplinary majors like Psychology, Sociology, Gender Studies, Anthropology, Politics, or Media Film and Communication Studies.
+Students who take the minor in Criminology will find that it provides both an opportunity to study a fascinating and relevant area of life in New Zealand and a strong support programme for some of Otago’s high-profile disciplinary majors like Psychology, Sociology, Gender Studies, Anthropology, Politics, or Media, Film and Communication Studies.

 The Diploma for Graduates (DipGrad) programme is designed for graduates, and is a useful bridge to postgraduate study.The Diploma for Graduates in Criminology enables students to develop a sophisticated understanding of how crime has been defined, researched, represented and governed across time and space, and in Aotearoa-New Zealand today.

 Students studying criminology will be introduced to insights and debates that can help inform their future careers in law, social work, teaching, public health, theological ministry or work with NGOs.

 Students will also have an advantage for careers in any aspect of the public service that is involved with policing, justice, victim support, corrections, social development or social policy.